magnus-leksell/zen-quote/README.md

 ### `/?id={id}`

-Shows a specific quote in the UI with the given id, example http://localhost:3000/?id=42.
+Displays a specific quote in the UI with the given id, example http://localhost:3000/?id=42.

-### `/api-docs`

-Detailed documentation about the API endpoints below, example http://localhost:3000/api-docs.

-## API endpoints
+## API server endpoints

 All responses is of type `application/json` in `UTF-8` encoding.
 Note that queries to the database are made case insensitive.
+Detailed documentation about the API endpoints below can be found at `/api-docs`, example http://localhost:3000/api-docs.

 ### `GET /api/authors`